Product links support this website. Details.

 6. Drape the wet gauze directly onto the surface that you’re embellishing.

-Once you have it in place, you can flatten it if you want less texture; otherwise, just leave it where it is.
+Once it is in place, you can flatten it if you want less texture; otherwise, just leave it where it is.

-In this photo, the cigar box had been gesso’d before embellishing.
-You can gesso afterwards, if you prefer.
+In this photo, the cigar box had been gessoed before embellishing.
+You can gesso afterward if you prefer.
 It doesn’t make much difference in most cases.

 This gauze will stick to untreated Altoid tins, without gesso and without removing the paint first.